-A couple weeks ago, I pulled an old landscape photo out from one of my hunting journals.
+A couple of weeks ago, I pulled an old landscape photo out from an old hunting journal.
 It was taken during a backpack hunt in Wyoming about ten years ago.
 As I looked at it, I thought, “Where and when exactly was I there?”
 It’s hard to recall from memory, the exact date, and it’s even harder to know what I was looking at without doing some additional map work and going back over my notes.
-I can’t remember everything; in fact, I can’t even come up with all the possible questions for which I might want answers a decade later.
+I can't remember everything; in fact, I can't even come up with all the possible questions for which I might want answers a decade later.

-Fortunately, I can refer back to images that show more detail than I could remember by writing them down.
+Fortunately, I can refer back to images in my hunting journal that show more detail than I could remember by writing them down.
 So, while photos offer perspective, photographs coupled with new technology offer amazing possibilities for building a modern hunting journal.

 Most of us already gather an enormous amount of digital information.
 By taking some simple notes and capturing photographs of places and things you see, you can build a relatively robust history and learn a lot about a particular place in a relatively short amount of time.
 By adding geotagging, we open new opportunities to preserve our own hunting adventures.

 A few examples of the things you should photograph and geotag for future reference

 Geotagging Your Photos